Trade directory · Portland metro · Maine

 Peak Season

-October through March - heating system issues and frozen pipe emergencies drive high demand
+October through March - frozen pipes, heating system issues, and holiday preparation drive demand

 Market estimate